General Notes

 MHRA VALPROATE AND DEVELOPMENTAL DISORDERS ALERT

-IMPORTANT NEW RESTRICTIONS MHRA (JANUARY 2024): Additional safety measures include changes to initiation of Valproate and ongoing prescription review for MALES and FEMALES.
+IMPORTANT NEW RESTRICTIONS: MHRA DRUG SAFETY UPDATES JANUARY 2024 AND SEPTEMBER 2024: Additional safety measures include changes to initiation of Valproate and ongoing prescription review for MALES and FEMALES.

 Valproate must not be prescribed to women/girls of childbearing potential unless enrolled in pregnancy prevention programme (PPP).

-Source: MHRA Drug Safety Update Jan 2024: New safety and educational materials to support regulatory measures in men and women under 55 years of age.
+Source: MHRA Drug Safety Update Jan 2024: New safety and educational materials to support regulatory measures in men and women under 55 years of age, and Sep 2024: Valproate use in men: as a precaution, men and their partners should use effective contraception.

-MHRA Resources: MHRA information pagePatient GuidePatient cardPatient Information LeafletHealthcare Professional GuideAnnual Risk Acknowledgement Form for female patients and Risk Acknowledgement Form for male patients starting valproate
+MHRA Resources: MHRA information pagePatient GuidePatient cardPatient Information LeafletHealthcare Professional GuideAnnual Risk Acknowledgement Form for female patients, Risk Acknowledgement Form for male patients starting valproate, Advice for male patients on valproate to use contraception and Visual risk communication diagram to be used by a healthcare professional when counselling on the risks.

 Preferred list (P)